cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/admin_guide/plugin/collector.md

 <br/>

-Fill out the 'Name', 'Priority' for the collector and choose a version of the plugin.
+Fill out the 'Name' and 'Priority' for the collector and choose a version of the plugin.

 Latest Versions of plugins are normally recommended.